Hagoort/Enviro-Plus-Web-Addons/README.md

 The update frequency of the OpenWeather model is not higher than once in 10 minutes The update frequency is set in Enviroplusweb.py to 10 minutes/600 seconds before fetching data again

-For now it works but isn't perfect yet so please improve, such as stepSize in main.js
+For now it works but isn't perfect yet so please improve, such as:
+- Still have to set stepSize in main.js
+- Making setting True or False in enviroplusweb.py work to select if OpenWeatherMap wind speed or direction data is displayed or not, now they are always displayed
+- Windspeed is only in km/h units
+- ...

 ![Windspeed and -direction](https://github.com/user-attachments/assets/03c23231-667f-4b2a-9844-245ac759b7f6)